-Square could greatly improve its rating in this section by adding a dedicated customer support center and better communicating its hold policies.
+Square could greatly improve its rating in this section by adding a customer support phone line and better communicating its hold policies.

 Due to the high complaint count for the short time in business, we have adjusted the rating to a “D” for the purposes of this review.
 To learn more about about why we adjust BBB ratings for our scoring purposes, please see our Rating Criteria.

 Leave your review of Square in the comment section below: